 The recoverable amount of a CGU is determined based on value-in-use calculations.
-These calculations use pre-tax cash flow projections based on a financial forecast approved by management covering a five year period from 2015 to 2019.
+These calculations use pre-tax cash flow projections based on a financial forecast approved by management covering a five year period from 2016 to 2020.
 The following key assumptions are used to generate the financial forecast:

 Sales volume Remained unchanged

-Inflation rate 5.00% per annum
+Inflation rate 3.80% per annum

 Discount rate 7.80%

-Receivables and payables turnover period is estimated to be consistent with the current financial year.
+Receivables and payables turnover period are estimated to be consistent with the current financial year.